 If you are troubled by unstable kneecap or chronic anterior knee pain, you might also have an abnormal groove.
 This means that the groove for your kneecap is more shallow than normal or it can be even flat or convex.
 In short, when your knee groove is too shallow, this tends to make you kneecap unstable.
 It basically means that it might either go half the way out (called subluxation) or it even dislocate.
-The condition of having a shallow groove is called trochlear dysplasia (abnormal groove).
-In these cases were you groove is flat, this special operation might be the best option for you.
+The condition of having a shallow groove is called trochlear dysplasia or dysplastic trochlea (abnormal groove).
+In these cases were you groove is flat, this operation called trochleoplasty, is the best option for you.

 We know when your groove is shallow or flat, it is a result of too much bone in the center of the groove.
 This basically means that you have too little bony support for the kneecap.